ewang2002-sandbox/ScheduleGenerator/README.md

 I didn't test these very carefully, but the general idea is that I took a series of sections that are currently offered and tried to see how many schedules I could create.

-For 9 sections (3, 8, 8, 2, 4, 5, 9, 18, 1 sections), the program found 954 different schedules in around 300
+- For 9 courses (3, 8, 8, 2, 4, 5, 9, 18, 1 sections), the program found 954 different schedules in around 300
 milliseconds.
-Having seen the performance of other implementations, I'm satisifed with this.
+Having seen the performance of other implementations, I'm satisfied with this.
+- For 9 courses (6, 16, 8, 2, 4, 5, 9, 90, 1 sections), the program found 19080 different schedules in around 15000
+milliseconds.
+- For 9 courses (6, 16, 16, 4, 8, 10, 18, 36, 2 sections), the program did not complete within a minute.

+For reference, the courses I used were (in order, from Fall 2021):
+- Math 184.
+- Math 103A.
+- Math 142A.
+- CSE 100.
+- Math 180A.
+- BILD 1.
+- COGS 18.
+- Math 20E.
+- CSE 105.

+The first test case was just me copying the course list from WebReg.
+The second test case was me multiplying some of the courses by a factor of 2 or 5.
+The third test case is me multiplying all the courses by a factor of 2.

 ## Caveat
 As mentioned above, I have not thoroughly tested this implementation.
 As such, there are bound to be: